To qualify for this list of the best low-maintenance ground covers, a plant has to walk a fine line:

 - On the one hand, it must be vigorous enough to fill in an area of the landscape that you need to dress up and/or where you need to keep the weeds down.

-- But it must not be so vigorous that it will become a problem plant that you have to work hard at controlling.
+- But it mustn't be so vigorous that it will become a problem plant that you have to work hard at controlling.
 Some spreading can be nice, but too much becomes a nuisance.
-Always research a plant first before buying it to find out if it is an... invasive plant in your region or a plant that will spread too aggressively for your needs.
+Always research your plant-selection choices first before buying to find... out if they're invasive in your region or plants that will spread too aggressively for your needs.

 - The plant also must be pretty enough (or, at least, unusual enough) to draw attention and offer some sort of visual interest in the yard.